 Study Abroad Costs and Finances

 A semester or year abroad shouldn’t cost much more than living on campus at Clarkson.
-If you attend one of our official exchange institutions, you will continue to pay Clarkson tuition, minus room and board.
-You will then pay room and board — the amount varies with each institution — at the partner university.
+If you attend one of our official exchange institutions, you will continue to pay tuition to Clarkson University.
+You will pay room and board — the amount varies by location and type of accommodation — to the partner university or university affiliated housing.

 To get a realistic estimate of total costs, you should budget for additional expenses related to studying abroad: